Bunnicula: Nighty Nightmare (1987)

-Mr. Monroe has a mid-life crisis and wants to do something exciting while he is at his lakeside retreat of Boggy Lake while fishing with Harold, Chester, and Howie.
+Mr. Monroe has a midlife crisis and wants to do something exciting while he is at his lakeside retreat of Boggy Lake while fishing with Harold, Chester, and Howie.
 He decides to go camping out in the woods.
 They meet two men, Bud and Spud, and their dog Dawg.
 That night, they go out for a walk, and Dawg leads Harold, Chester, and Howie away from his masters and the Monroes to show them something "neat", getting them lost in the woods.
 Chester begins to suspect that Bud and Spud are planning to murder the Monroes and that Dawg is luring them away to keep them from interfering.
 Once they reach a house right in the middle of the woods, Chester tells a story about Bunnicula's origin in an attempt to lull Dawg to sleep and allow himself, Harold, and Howie to escape.
 While the plan is successful, Harold, Howie, and Chester fall asleep along with Dawg, and awaken shortly before dawn.
 After they return to the Monroes' camp, only to find it trashed and deserted, Dawg reveals that the house they visited is his own.
 The Monroes also stayed the night with them to avoid the rain, and are relieved that Harold, Howie, and Chester are unharmed.